Skip to main content

 Also known as: draw tendency

-A draw bias is a golfer's repeatable tendency to curve shots right-to-left (for a right-hander), whether by natural swing pattern, deliberate stock shot, or equipment setup, as opposed to a golfer who tends to fade or hit it straight.
+A draw bias is a golfer's repeatable tendency to curve shots right-to-left (for a right-hander), whether by natural swing pattern.
+A related detail is a deliberate stock shot, or equipment setup, as opposed to a golfer who tends to fade or hit it straight.

 A player's shot tracker shows the ball curving right-to-left on the large majority of full swings, a consistent draw bias the player has learned to aim for by starting shots a controlled amount right of the ultimate target.